 3. Valid, unexpired passport: Original and a photocopy of the page or pages of the passport that contain biometric data.
 The passport must be valid for at least 3 months beyond the planned departure date from the Schengen territory.
 It must also contain at least two blank pages.
 Passports issued more than 10 years ago will not be accepted.

 4. Documents proving family relationship with a citizen of the Union or a State of the European Economic Area or Switzerland: Civil registry certificates (birth or marriage, accordingly), certificate of registration as an unmarried couple or any other document proving that the partnership is analogous to a marital relationship.

 5. In the case of descendants over 21, ascendant relatives or other relatives, documents proving they are in the care of a citizen of the Union or a State of the European Economic Area or Switzerland or, if applicable, their state of health.

 6. Documents proving that the applicant is travelling with a citizen of the Union or a State of the European Economic Area or Switzerland or is on the way to joining them.

 7. Proof of residence in the consular district.
-To verify your consular district please visit the relevant web section of this Consulate.

 When necessary to assess the application, the Consular Office may request additional documents or data and may also ask the applicant to come in for a personal interview.